Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

 \subsection{Data acquisition and processing}

-The data used in this study is measured in a 21-year-old female healthy volunteer following a protocol described in our previous work \cite{Randall2019_JAP}.
-Figure \ref{data} displays the collected ECG, blood pressure, and heart rate signals.
-To determine SBP (Figure \ref{data}c) and respiration, we interpolate the local maxima of consecutive blood pressure waveforms in the pulse pressure data and consecutive QRS-complex amplitudes in the ECG data, respectively, via a piecewise cubic Hermite interpolating polynomial (PCHIP) in MATLAB$^\text{\textregistered}$ 2019b \cite{Randall2019_JAP}.
-This method ensures monotonicity preserving local extrema, since it accounts for both the value of the data and its derivative at each node \cite{Fritsch1980}.
-Thoracic pressure ($P_{th}$) combines the measured ITP and the ECG-derived respiration, giving
+The data is from a 21-year-old healthy female following our previous work \cite{Randall2019_JAP}.
+Figure \ref{data} displays the electrocardiogram (ECG), blood pressure, and heart rate.
+SBP (Figure \ref{data}a) is obtained by interpolating the local maxima of consecutive blood pressure waveforms using a piecewise cubic Hermite interpolating polynomial (PCHIP).
+Similarly, we construct a respiration signal from the ECG (Figure \ref{data}b) using PCHIP to detect amplitudes of the QRS complexes (sets of Q, R, and S waves in the ECG) (Figure \ref{data}e).
+Figure \ref{data}d plots thoracic pressure ($P_t$, equation \eqref{Pth}) during the VM.
+Heart rate (Figure \ref{data}c) is computed from the ECG by detecting R-R intervals, the time between two consecutive R waves (Figure \ref{data}e).

-where $R$ denotes the ECG-derived respiration, $R_M = 6$ and $R_m = 3.5$ are the maximal and minimal breathing amplitudes \cite{Hall2016}, $\bar{R}_I$ and $\bar{R}_E$ are the mean values for the end of inspiration and expiration calculated from the data, and $t_s$ and $t_e$ are the start and end times of the VM extracted directly from the ITP data \cite{Randall2019_JAP}.
-Heart rate is computed from the ECG signal using a built-in LabChart$^\text{\textregistered}$ function that detects RR intervals.